-FEMS Microbiology Letters - Advance Access
+FEMS Microbiology Letters - RSS feed of articles

 AbstractHeterotrophic bacteria (HPC) are commonly found in water samples.
 While these bacterial counts do not necessarily indicate a health hazard, high counts provide a good indication of the efficiency of water disinfection and integrity of distribution systems.
 The aim of this study was to compare the PetrifimTM AC method to the Pour Plate technique...